 4. You Have No Way to Measure Success against Goals

 The first step to being able to measure your success against your goals is to write SMART goals, which are specific, measurable, attainable, realistic, and time-bound.
 In simplest terms, you should create goals that you can actually track your performance against.
-The University of Virginia’s human resources team offers a handy worksheet you can use to write your venue’s SMART goals, which you can find here.

 The benefit of writing SMART goals is that the measurement process is built into the goal.
 You need to define when the goal must be achieved and how success will be evaluated within the goal, itself.
 That means accountability is baked right into each goal!